tamersp25/docs/docs/developer/engines/cognitive/README.md

 [](_summary.md ':include')

+## Developer tools

+To get started building chunk engines, developers should use the [developer toolkit](/developer/engines/toolkit/).

 ## Classes

 Cognitive engines are categorized into engine classes based on the type of data that they analyze.